amidekisa/amidekisa/README.md

   </a>
 </div>

+Welcome to my GitHub!
-I am Alemayehu Midekisa.
-I am  a research scientist at the University of Alabama.
-I am a former NASA Earth and Space Science fellow.
-My research interests include flood inundation mapping, remote sensing, big data, cloud computing, and environmental change.
-More specifically, I am interested in applying big geospatial data, cloud computing and machine learning to solve complex environmental problems such as quantifying land cover change, and monitoring flood hazard.
+I am a Geospatial Scientist and a former NASA Earth and Space Science Fellow with expertise in geospatial data science, remote sensing, and environmental change.
+My research focuses on applying big geospatial data, cloud computing, and machine learning to tackle complex environmental challenges, including drought early warning, land cover change detection, and flood hazard monitoring.
+I am passionate about developing scalable, data-driven solutions that advance our ability to understand and respond to environmental risks.
+With experience in tools such as Google Earth Engine, Python, and cloud-based GIS, I enjoy bridging science and technology to create practical applications that support decision-making.

 ![Alemayehu Midekisa's GitHub stats](https://github-readme-stats.vercel.app/api?username=alemayehumidekisa)]